 Accessibility in the Arts

-Accessibility in the Arts provides inclusive, mutually beneficial and meaningful participation of people with disabilities in all cultural and creative spaces.
+Accessibility in the Arts provides inclusive participation of people with disabilities in all cultural and creative spaces.

 Individuals employed or contracted by an organization to perform duties related primarily to the management of the organization.

 Administrative Salaries and Fees

 Salaries, fees, and the cost of benefits paid to administrative personnel.

 Income an organization derives from the sale of space in printed programs or other advertisements.